What gear do you need for rappelling?

 What does a belay device do?
 This mechanical piece of climbing equipment controls the rope during the act of belaying.
 To be more specific, belay devices act as a friction brake.
 Therefore, in the unfortunate event of a fall with slack in the rope, the fall is brought to a stop quickly.
 Belay devices are usually attached to the climber’s harness using a sturdy carabiner.

 It’s important to note that not all belay devices are used for rappelling.
 What you want to look for is a passive-assisted belay device, which has no moving parts and can accommodate two strands of ropes.
 Active-assisted belay devices are definitely not suited for rappelling.
-If you want to read up on a more detailed explanation, I explained how belay devices are made and how they work in this separate article.
+If you need help choosing a belay device, I’ve also written a guide on the best belay devices out there.
 Go check it out if you’re interested!

 8. A knife on a lanyard.